-- 8.535.1 Pediatric Personal Care Services are provided in accordance with the provisions of Appendix A, which sets forth the coverage standards for the benefit. - 8.535.2 Pediatric Personal Care providers are required to comply with all Base Wage requirements established in Section 8.511.
+8.535.1 Pediatric Personal Care Services are provided in accordance with the provisions of Appendix A, which sets forth the coverage standards for the benefit.

 8.540 PRIVATE DUTY NURSING SERVICES

 Family/In-Home Caregiver means an unpaid individual who assumes a portion of the client's Private Duty Nursing care in the home, when Home Health Agency staff is not present.
 A Family/In-Home Caregiver may either live in the client's home or go to the client's home to provide care.